 From starring with Emma Roberts in Aquamarine to John Tucker Must Die, Kebbel has generated some serious Hollywood heat.
 The 23-year-old actress reflects on a filmmaking experience to treasure with The Uninvited that is continuing a career that has Tinsel Town talking.

-In my mind, he is still a very straight man (laughs
+Arielle Kebbel: In my mind, he is still a very straight man (laughs).

-Did you find the shoot grueling up in the islands of British Columbia?
+SheKnows: Did you find the shoot grueling up in the islands of British Columbia?
 Talk about a hike to get to work.
-Arielle Kebbel:

-How did your BFF relationship with Emily Browning aide in your performance?
+SheKnows: How did your BFF relationship with Emily Browning aide in your performance?
 You play sisters.
-You guys became really sisterly throughout the filming of The Uninvited
+You guys became really sisterly throughout the filming of The Uninvited.

 Watch the trailer: